 Founder: Emilius Le Roy

-Designer Kym Ellery was already an in-demand stylist by the time she launched her namesake label as a side project in 2007.
+Kym Ellery was already one of the most in-demand Australian designers by the time she launched her namesake label as a side project in 2007.
 Nowadays, that label holds centre stage, with frequent appearances at Paris Fashion Week (and recently, Paris Couture Week) to show for it.
 That’s not to mention the celebrity clientele or 292k Instagram followers.
 Is Ellery one of the best Australian designer brands for women?
 You bet it is.

 Founder: Kym Ellery